LandonWall/spatial_summarize_within/README.md

 # Spatial Summarize Within
-Spatial Summarize Within is a Python package that simplifies the process of summarizing attribute data within overlapping geometries in shapefiles.
+Spatial Summarize Within is a Python package designed to simplify the process of summarizing attribute data within overlapping geometries in shapefiles.
 Given two shapefiles, it calculates the weighted values of specified attributes based on the overlap percentages between the input shapefile and the overlay shapefile.
 The statistics are calculated using only the proportion of the area that is within the boundary.
+Importantly, the package ensures spatial accuracy by automatically detecting and converting Coordinate Reference Systems (CRS).
+Before carrying out calculations, it converts the shapefiles to an Equal Area CRS for accurate area computations, even across large geographic extents.
+This internal conversion guarantees precision, regardless of the size of your spatial data.

 # Table of Contents
 - [Installation](#installation)